fmidev/metolib/README.md

 Getting started
 ---------------

 * MetOLib has been designed concerning the WFS standard in general, but tested only with the WFS service of FMI.
-Using the WFS service of FMI requires an API key.
-Apply for an API key here: https://ilmatieteenlaitos.fi/rekisteroityminen-avoimen-datan-kayttajaksi
 * A quick start to the WFS service of FMI can be found here: http://ilmatieteenlaitos.fi/latauspalvelun-pikaohje
 * The WFS service of FMI serves detailed metadata that can be applied according to the instructions in the quick start.
 The reference for the WFS standard can be found here: http://docs.geoserver.org/stable/en/user/services/wfs/reference.html
 * Stored queries in the WFS service of FMI are listed here: http://ilmatieteenlaitos.fi/tallennetut-kyselyt